Jehst: Biography

 Furthermore, Shields had begun collaborating with producers such as Harry Love and Lewis Parker to further enhance his status as an established figure within the British hip hop scene.
 In 2003, he unveiled his debut album proper, Falling Down, which featured guest appearances from Lewis Parker, Supa T, Usmaan and Klashnekoff.
 Jehst's next solo instalment came in the form of the 2005 effort, Nuke Proof Suit.
 The following year saw Jehst's production project, Jehst Presents: Underworld Epics come to fruition.
 In 2007 The Mengi Bus Mixtape was released, accompanied by a string of live shows including a small run of shows in Australia.

 Shields has also released material under the name 'Billy Brimstone' on his own label, YNR; the same label responsible for many up and coming and established British hip hop artists.

 Jehst's next album The Dragon of an Ordinary Family was released in June 2011.
-The first single from the album, "Starting Over", was launched by a viral marketing video campaign in which a supposed Jehst fan recorded footage of the rapper appearing as a worker of the Post Office.
+The first single from the album, "Starting Over", was launched by a viral marketing video campaign in which a supposed Jehst fan recorded footage of the rapper appearing as a worker of Royal Mail.
 'Jehst Is My Postman' later turned out to be a PR stunt, as this recording was followed up by a music video of the single, featuring many other rappers dressed in a variety of costumes.

-Jehst has continued to release both his own and others music on his label YNR since then, including albums from Confucius MC and others.
+Jehst has continued to release both his own and others' music on his label YNR since then, including albums from Confucius MC and others.
 He has frequently collaborated with other hip hop artists from the UK including Loyle Carner, Lee Scott, Lord Apex and many more.

 In 2020, Jehst released a collaborative EP with Blah Records co-founder Lee Scott under the name GROUP.

 Graffiti

 Jehst was a founding member of a graffiti crew called TCS (The Chemical Soulz) alongside SpyMaD and Reap.
-TCS were credited with reviving the graffiti scene in Halifax during the mid 1990's.
+TCS were credited with reviving the graffiti scene in Halifax during the mid 1990s.
 TCS eventually grew to become a large group of graffiti artists and taggers so the more exclusive group PCP was formed as an offshoot to focus on bigger pieces that were more technically challenging.
 Jehst and SpyMaD joined PCP and were active for a number of years in the North of England with the majority of the groups output being in Halifax and Huddersfield.